 7. Indoor/Outdoor movie fest

 The reason brick front colonials were invented was so that everyone has a great big blank vinyl wall to show a movie outside.
-Show a couple contenders for Most American Movie of All Time on the Fourth.
+Show a couple of contenders for Most American Movie of All Time on the Independence Day.
 My dad likes the musical 1776 (which I think is a real snoozer) and I am a total fan of The Music Man (which he thinks is an excuse for me to say the word, "Shipoopi.")

 Or would you dog the musicals and go for a war movie?
 A western?
 A courtroom drama?
 Fictitious presidents?